CaetanoGS/SDA-TODO-API/README.md

 # SDA-TODO-API

-This is a cloud application that was developed for the SDA interview process.
 The aim of the application is to provide a simple API that allows the clients to perform the whole CRUD.
 The application was developed with the following cloud tools provided by AWS:

 - API Geteway